bloxberg-org/blips/blips/blip-0001-researchcertificate.md

             "required": false,
             "description": "a URI pointing to the corresponding data file where the data can be downloaded.
 If provided, the data at the URI should resolve to the same ISCC listed in the metadata."
         }
+        ,
+        "timestamp": {
+            "type": "string",
+            "required": true,
+            "description": "UNIX timestamp that corresponds to the block confirmation time when the research data object token was minted."
+        }
     }
 }
 ```